boringbyte/leetcode/design_patterns/readme.md

     - Uses single shared object to hold the data.
     - Centralizes state data for many objects.
 Reduces required object instances.
     - Single instances are no longer independent.
 All instances controlled the same.
+    - Often used with other patterns like: Composite, State, Strategy
   - Proxy
+    - Types of proxy
+      - Remote proxy: A remote proxy provides a local representation of an object at a different address.
+      - Virtual proxy: Creates expensive objects on demand.
+      - Protection proxy: Controls the access to the object.
+      - Smart reference proxy: Can perform additional actions when accessed.
 - Behavioral Patterns:
   - Strategy
   - Command